COVID-19 (Coronavirus) and Study Abroad

 (Canadian citizens only; students of other citizenships, access the equivalent services offered by your country of citizenship)

-The following information pertains to programs operated through International Services for Students, including SFU's Formal Exchange Program.
+The following information pertains to programs operated through International Services for Students, including SFU's Formal Exchange Program and Field Schools.
 If you are participating in a university-sanctioned activity that is not run through International Services for Students, contact your program organizer.

 Restrictions on SFU student travel on exchanges or field schools